 About the Artist

-Van Tran Nguyen is a Vietnamese American artist and a second year MFA student at the University at Buffalo.
-Her work examines products such as monosodium glutamate and hair as racially charged matter, asking questions about its significance within cultural context.
+Van Tran Nguyen is a Vietnamese American artist whose work examines products such as monosodium glutamate and hair as racially charged matter, asking questions about their significance within cultural contexts.
 She works in a variety of media including performance, video and installation.